Antonio Chimenti

-Antonio Chimenti (born 30 June 1970) is an Italian retired professional footballer who played as a goalkeeper, and current goalkeeping coach of SPAL.
+Antonio Chimenti (born 30 June 1970) is an Italian retired professional footballer who played as a goalkeeper, and current goalkeeping coach of Uzbekistan national team.

 Club career

 S.S.
 Sambenedettese Calcio

 Chimenti began his career in the youth academy of S.S.
 Sambenedettese Calcio.
 In 1988, he was promoted to the first team.
 After two more seasons spent in Sambenedettese in Serie C1 and then Serie C2, he was loaned out to Tempio in the Serie C2 as well.
 With Tempio he managed 35 appearances as the club's starting goalkeeper.
 For the 1992–93 season, Chimenti was loaned out to AC Monza Brianza who played in the Serie B. Following just 4 appearances with the club, he returned to Sambenedettese for the 1993–94 season, but was sold simultaneously to Salernitana Calcio.
 With Sambenedettese, Chimenti made just five first team appearances.

 Salernitana Calcio

-In August 1993, Chimenti was sold permanently to Napoli-based club, Salernitana Calcio.
+In August 1993, Chimenti was sold permanently to Salerno-based club, Salernitana Calcio.
 In his first season with Salernitana, Chimenti appeared 27 times, helping lead his team to promotion to the Serie B, from the Serie C1.
 During the next three seasons, Salernitana remained in Serie B, with Chimenti totaling 110 additional appearances.
-Following his good form, he was scouted by Franco Sensi of Serie A club, A.S.
-Roma.
+Following his good form, he was scouted by Franco Sensi of Serie A club, AS Roma.